Other Ways to Give

 Next Steps

-• To include FBA in your plans, please use our legal name and federal tax ID.
-Please let us know of your gift (many retirement providers assume no responsibility for allowing nonprofits to know of your intentions, so your goals won’t be honored).
-Food Bank of Alaska, Inc. 2192 Viking Drive Anchorage, AK 99501.
-Tax ID: 92-0073175
+• To include Food Bank of Alaska in your plans, please use our legal name and federal tax ID.
+Let us know of your gift (many retirement providers assume no responsibility for allowing nonprofits to know of your intentions, so your goals won’t be honored).
+Address: Food Bank of Alaska, 2192 Viking Dr, Anchorage, AK 99501 Tax ID: 92-0073175

 Donor Advised Fund (DAF)

-A DAF is a centralized vehicle for charitable giving, making it easy for donors to dedicate funds to support nonprofit organizations.
+A Donor Advised Fund is a centralized vehicle for charitable giving, making it easy for donors to dedicate funds to support nonprofit organizations.
 It also provides an operationally convenient and tax-efficient method for donors to manage their charitable giving.
-With a DAF, individuals, families, and businesses make an irrevocable gift to a public charity that sponsors a donor-advised fund program and may take an immediate tax deduction.
+With a Donor Advised Fund, individuals, families, and businesses make an irrevocable gift to a public charity that sponsors a donor-advised fund program and may take an immediate tax deduction.
 Donors can then recommend grants over time to IRS-qualified 501(c)(3) public charities, including the Food Bank of Alaska.
-Most DAFs accept donations of long-term appreciated securities and other assets, and donors can advise how the funds are invested, which could potentially allow tax-free growth and result in more money for your charity.
+Most Donor Advised Funs accept donations of long-term appreciated securities and other assets, and donors can advise how the funds are invested, which could potentially allow tax-free growth and result in more money for your charity.

 Navigation